 The second secret ingredient is beer.
 This is a trick I learned years ago in college.
 I told a bartender friend of mine that I did not like bloody mary’s and he claimed that he could make one I would like.
 Sure enough, he was right.
 His secret ingredient was a splash of Guinness beer.
 When you add a smooth, dark beer to a tomato base, it counteracts the acidic flavor from the tomato in the best possible way.

-Give it a try for yourself and head over to Sprouts.com to vote for me in their chili cook-off contest!
+Give it a try for yourself and head over to Sprouts.com to vote for my beef beer chili in their chili cook-off contest!

 More great chili recipes